Unboxed-Software/solana-course/content/cpi.md

 )?;
 ```

 As you can see, this is very similar to what we have been doing so far from the client side!
-We still need to construct an instruction which specifies which program it is calling, which accounts it may read or modify, and additional data that serves as input to the program.
+We still need to construct an instruction that specifies which program it is calling, which accounts it may read or modify, and additional data that serves as input to the program.
 The additional field expects an array of `account_info` objects involved in the transaction.
 By the time you make a CPI in your program, you should have already grabbed all the `account_info` objects that were passed into your program and stored them in variables.
-These variables are what will need to be passed in here using the `clone()` trait that is implemented on the `account_info` struct in the `solana_program` crate.
-This `clone()` trait returns a copy of the [`account_info`](https://docs.rs/solana-program/1.10.19/solana_program/account_info/struct.AccountInfo.html) struct.
+These variables are what will need to be passed in here using the [`Clone`](https://docs.rs/solana-program/1.10.19/solana_program/account_info/struct.AccountInfo.html#impl-Clone) trait that is implemented on the `account_info` struct in the `solana_program` crate.
+This `Clone` trait returns a copy of the [`account_info`](https://docs.rs/solana-program/1.10.19/solana_program/account_info/struct.AccountInfo.html) struct.

 When constructing an [`Instruction`](https://docs.rs/solana-program/1.10.19/solana_program/instruction/struct.Instruction.html) object, a list of all accounts that may be read or written to during the execution of that instruction must be supplied as [`AccountMeta`](https://docs.rs/solana-program/1.10.19/solana_program/instruction/struct.AccountMeta.html) values, which are structs that contain metadata about the accounts involved.
 This is the same thing we have been doing client-side with the accounts before we submit a transaction.